Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Evolutionary BP

-To address this limitation, we propose the EBP decoder as an end-to-end optimizable pre-decoder in conjunction with the post-OSD stage.
-The EBP decoder optimizes the weight set $\mathcal{W}$ using the DE algorithm, which offers key advantages over neural networks: it can handle non-differentiable optimization problems and enables flexible objective function design.
-Analogous to NBP, named for its use of neural networks, EBP derives its name from the use of evolutionary algorithms for weight optimization.
+We propose the EBP decoder as an end-to-end optimizable pre-decoder used in conjunction with the post-decoder.
+The EBP decoder optimizes the weight set $\mathcal{W}$ using the DE algorithm.
+DE offers a distinct advantage over gradient-descent-based neural networks: it can handle non-differentiable objective functions and allows for flexible multi-objective optimization.
+Analogous to NBP, which is named for its use of neural networks, EBP derives its name from the application of evolutionary algorithms for weight optimization.